gideonadcodez/appau/README.md

 # Hi there, this is Appau😀

-Nothing fancy just my surname pronounced as "app-ou".🧐
+Nothing fancy.
+Just my surname pronounced as "app-ou".🧐

 Appau is a minimalistic and simple web interface for a portfolio or a personal brand influenced by an amazing designer by name Rauno Freiberg.